Field List in Blazor Pivot Table Component

 }

-The event OnActionComplete triggers when a UI action such as sorting, filtering, aggregation or edit calculated field, that are present in the field list UI, is completed.
-This allows user to identify the current UI action being completed at runtime.
-It has the following parameters:
+The OnActionComplete event is triggered when UI actions such as sorting, filtering, aggregation, or editing calculated fields in the field list are completed.
+This event allows users to identify which UI action has been completed at runtime.
+The event provides the following parameters:

-• ActionName: It holds the name of the current action completed.
-The following are the UI actions and their names:
+ActionName: Contains the name of the completed action.
+The following table shows the UI actions and their corresponding names:

 NOTE

-• ActionInfo: It holds the unique information about the current UI action.
-For example, if sorting is completed, the event argument contains information such as sort order and the field name.
+- ActionInfo: Contains specific information about the current UI action.
+For example, when sorting is completed, this parameter includes details such as the sort order and field name.

 @using Syncfusion.Blazor.PivotView